aeternity/protocol/AENS.md

 The `update` transaction MUST be signed by the owner of the name entry to be updated.

-The `expire_by` MUST NOT be more than 50000 blocks into the future.
+The `expire_by` MUST NOT be more than 180000 blocks (Note: used to be 50000 before Iris protocol upgrade) into the future.

 `update` transaction may be used to extend the lease of the name.
 We do not require an additional fee for extending the lease.